Pdave-dcn/KlasMwen/docs/architecture.md

 ```

 This design pattern ensures that logic is centralized, errors are predictable, and new features can be added with minimal friction.

-> For an in-depth overview of the backend, refer to [Backend Architecture Docs](./backend-architecture.md)

 ---